Thirty-fifth government of Israel: Recommendations (March–April 2020)

+On 26 March, Gantz become Speaker of Knesset with support from Likud, threatening unity in the Blue and White alliance due to some internal opposition towards cooperating with Netanyahu.

-On 27 March 2020, it was revealed that a major obstacle to a possible long-term alliance between Gantz and Netanyahu emerged with regard to implementing U.S. President Donald Trump's Middle East peace plan.
+On 27 March, it was revealed that a major obstacle to a possible long-term alliance between Gantz and Netanyahu emerged with regard to implementing U.S. President Donald Trump's Middle East peace plan.
 Barak Ravid of Israel's Channel 13 news revealed that Gantz, despite previously claiming that he wanted to implement the peace plan, still wanted to hold peace talks with the Palestinians, which Trump and Netanyahu still opposed.
+Subsequently, after long negotiations, a compromise deal was reached over the peace plan.
 Ravid stated that this would likely make the upcoming deal between Gantz and Netanyahu short-lived.

-As part of the proposed coalition deal between Netanyahu and Gantz, Gantz was to replace Netanyahu as Prime Minister of Israel after 18 months' government.
+By early April, there were proposals of a coalition deal between Netanyahu and Gantz, where Gantz was to replace Netanyahu as Prime Minister of Israel after 18 months in government.
 Gantz's term as prime minister-designate was going to end on 14 April, though President Rivlin extended it until 15 April.